Sodium-Hydrogen/slicers-novnc/README.md

   * This tag will include all releases that are marked as official release from the superslicer github.
 * prerelease
   * This is all releases even those marked as prerelease.
 It may often be the same as latest.
+* x.x (version)
+  * SuperSlicer versions are prusaslicer version dotted with SuperSlicer versions ex (2.4.58.2) is from prusaslicer 2.4 and SuperSlicer version 58.2.
+These tagged images will be the latest (including prereleases) release using the prusaslicer version number.
-* x.x.x (version)
+* x.x.x.x (version)
-  * Any version that is marked as official (non prerelease) with x.x.x being their tag
+  * Any version that is marked as official (non prerelease) with x.x.x.x being their tag
-* prerelease-x.x.x
+* prerelease-x.x.x.x
-  * Any release including prereleases with x.x.x being their tag.
+  * Any release including prereleases with x.x.x.x being their tag.

 ## Mobile Friendly Efforts